 All successful projects start with a good plan.
 For architects, engineering designers, CAD drafters, and builders, that plan comes in the form of working drawings produced by technically talented and well-trained individuals.
 If you have a desire to express your knowledge through computer-aided design software, San Jacinto College can give you the skills you need to make your way into this exciting field.
 This degree allows you to pursue careers that strike a satisfying balance between creativity, technical proficiency, and attention to detail.
 You can make yourself an indispensable asset in a variety of fields, such as architecture, manufacturing, engineering, construction, and the oil and gas industry, with a degree in engineering design graphics.

-Central campus offers Engineering Design Graphics foundation courses: DFTG 1305 Technical Drafting, DFTG 1409 Basic Computer-Aided Drafting, and DFTG 2317 Descriptive Geometry.
+Central campus offers Engineering Design Graphics foundation courses: DFTG 1305 Introduction to Technical Drawing, DFTG 1409 Basic Computer-Aided Drafting, and DFTG 2317 Descriptive Geometry.
 Classes will be held in Building 45, the new Petrochemical, Energy, & Technology building.
 Students can check the online Schedule of Classes for days and times.

 The Engineering Design Graphics (EDG) program at San Jacinto College:

-- Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software; and
+- Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software.

 Growth in Houston’s diversified job markets has created employment openings for drafters.
 Career opportunities for drafters are available in:

 - Oil, Energy, and Petrochemical; and

 Pipe drafter: $48,8291 per year